Frequently Asked Questions

 - Meal replacement options are also available as a quick start and to help reduce the complexity of meal planning as you start out.

 - Believe it or not, studies show that exercise does not cause significant weight loss, so exercise is not required.
 However, exercise does support healthy weight maintenance in the long-term and has other wonderful health benefits.
 For these reasons patients are encouraged to gradually begin a movement program eventually, at one's own pace.

 - Should I take weight loss medications?

-- FDA-approved weight loss medications can be considered on an individual basis during followup visits, provided that certain requirements are met.
+- FDA-approved weight loss medications (such as phentermine, Saxenda, Contrave, etc) can be considered on an individual basis during followup visits, provided that certain requirements are met.
 Current clinical guidelines support use in patients with BMI > 30 or BMI > 27 plus one weight-related medical disease.

 - Medications can sometimes be used 'off label' depending on each patients' particular needs and medical concerns.
 These are explored as options during the Consultation.

 - Are there specific requirements to be a patient?

 - Dr. Anegawa can treat patients 16 years of age and older, as well as ages 13-15 with a pediatrician's referral.